Jersey Village, Texas: Colleges and universities

 Lone Star College (originally the North Harris Montgomery Community College District) serves the community.
 The territory in Cypress-Fairbanks ISD joined the community college district in 2000.
 The Texas Legislature has designated CFISD as being in the Lone Star district.
 The system operates the Fairbanks Center in unincorporated Harris County; Fairbanks Center is a part of Lone Star College–CyFair.

 Recreation

 Jersey Village offers residents a variety of recreational activities.
-The town has a golf course, public swimming pool, and public park with playground facilities.
+The town has a golf course, and public park with playground facilities.
 There is also a small lake owned and maintained by a Homeowners Association with fishing available to residents and guests who have homes on the shores of the lake.